 Coronavirus (Covid-19) - guidelines for play

-The Club is now open, but strict guidelines must be followed so that we can all play tennis in a safe environment, including mandatory booking of courts.
+It's great that the club is now open again but strict guidelines must be followed so that we can all play tennis in a safe environment, including mandatory booking of courts.
 These guidelines have been designed in line with the latest LTA guidance and following our own risk assessment and must be read in full before you book a court and play.

 Any player(s) repeatedly not following the guidelines will be asked to leave the premises immediately and may jeopardise their membership or result in the Club having to shut.

 Please be aware this guidance may change and restrictions may be reintroduced at any time.
 Please check back here regularly for the latest updates.

 Undertaking any activity, including tennis, has the potential for increased risk of transmission of COVID-19.
 Please ensure you have read the Government Guidance on staying safe outside your home before you come to play.

 Anyone attending the Club must undergo a pre-attendance self-assessment for any COVID-19 symptoms using the information on the NHS website before leaving home.
 No-one should leave home to participate in tennis if they, or someone they live with, has symptoms of COVID-19, currently recognized as any of the following: